FouadSakr/DeskML/README.md

 ### Input
 #### Dataset
-Expected csv file in ../datasets/
+Expected csv file in ../ELM-datasets/

 \<ds_name\> is the name of the dataset (ds_name does not include the .csv extension)

 #### Configuration files
 config.py exposes the characteristics the dataset to be processed and the parameters to be analyzed for a selected algorithm (e.g., 'mle' algorithm for automatic PCA), training and cross-validation

+For Linear SVM:
+- SVMConfig.py: configuration file for Linear SVM contains the parameters to be defined by the user.

+For K-NN:
+- SVMConfig.py: configuration file for K-NN contains the parameters to be defined by the user.

+For Decison Tree:
+- SVMConfig.py: configuration file for Decision Tree contains the parameters to be defined by the user.

 For ANN only:
+- ANNConfig.py: configuration file for ANN contains the parameters to be defined by the user.
-- ./config/\<ds_name\>/activeFuncs.dat specifies the various activation functions that could be used in all the layers
+- ./ANNconfig/ActivationFunction.dat specifies the various activation functions that could be used in all the layers
-- ./config/\<ds_name\>/layerShape.dat specifies the possible shapes of the layers of the ANN.
+- /ANNconfig/LayerShape.dat specifies the possible shapes of the layers of the ANN.

 ### Output